gabeochoa/prime_pressure/PROJECT_RULES.md

 - Run `make` to build game
 - Use `make clean` to clean build artifacts
 - Use `make run` to build and run game
+- Use `make test` or `scripts/run_all_tests.sh` to run test suite
+- Suppress warnings for vendor libraries (e.g., fmt) using compiler flags like `-Wno-all` for vendor include paths
+- Update include paths and compiler flags in makefile when adding new vendor libraries
+- Run `make` after each significant change to catch compilation errors early

+## IDE and Editor Configuration
+- Ensure format on save is working properly in your editor
+- Use `.clang-format` file for consistent C++ code formatting
+- Configure editor to use clang-format for automatic formatting
+- Check Cursor settings if format on save is not functioning
+- Verify editor recognizes `.clang-format` configuration file

 ## Debugging
 - Use `log_info()`, `log_warn()`, `log_error()` for logging